 Department Associate, Alumni RelationsGayle Faucett

 Ryan Smith, videography assistant in Webster’s Global Marketing & Communications (GMC) department, graduated with summa cum laude honors from Webster in May 2014 with a BA in video production.
 After earning an associate’s degree in general education from St. Charles Community College in 2010, Smith first enrolled at SIU-Carbondale to study geography and environmental resources.
 By the fall 2012 semester, however, Smith had transferred to Webster to study video production.
 “It was one of the best decisions I have ever made,” Smith said.
 “I took my teenage hobby of short video-making and turned it into a career.
 Smith has worked in GMC ever since.
-Smith created the Centennial story video of the Gorlok inflating as well as the video that shows step-by-step how to properly tie the new Gorlok bow tie.
-Click here to view the video.
+Smith created the video featured in the story on diversity at Webster.

 Photo by Gaby Deimeke ’16

 Jennifer Starkey graduated from Webster University in May 1998 with a BA in broadcast journalism and currently works as the Associate Director of Public Relations within the Global Marketing and Communications unit of Webster University.
 Jennifer has 10 years of experience in media relations for both nationally focused non-profits and international corporations.
 Prior to working in public relations, she worked as a television news producer in central Missouri before working as a producer at a 24-hour cable news network in Austin, Texas.
 She received awards from both the Houston and Dallas Press Clubs for newscasts she produced.
 She is currently pursuing her MA in Communications Management.
-For this issue of Glimpse, Starkey wrote the profile sidebar for Maarten de Boer in the Jenifer Lewis feature story.
+For this issue of Glimpse, Starkey contributed content to the “What It’s Like” story.

 A special note to Tuva Interactive for their team's dedication to developing and designing a unique platform to share information to and about our impressive Alumni.
 The development firm, located in Kirkwood, MO, has helped guide and design what you see today.
 In true Webster fashion, they were encouraged to think outside of the box and envision a new way to share our exciting stories with the world.
 Please, help us in thanking the entire Tuva team for their creativity and effort in building Glimpse, The Webster University Alumni Digital Publication.